Doing Business in Upland

 The Upland Chamber of Commerce serves as the voice of the business community, a public relations arm of the City and Upland's "front door" where visitors can come and get information about the City.
 This information includes not only local sites and areas to visit but also a source of information for business and residential relocation to our City.
 For more information click here.

-San Bernardino Economic Development Agency
+San Bernardino County Economic Development Department

-The County of San Bernardino Economic Development Agency's Mission is to create, maintain and grow the economic value of the County.
+The County of San Bernardino Economic Development Department's Mission is to create, maintain and grow the economic value of the County.
 The agency focuses on utilizing County resources to spur private investment; assisting companies with site selection, expansion and relocation needs; developing an educated, and high-skilled workforce; and elevating the quality of life for residents.
 For more information click here.

 Upland Heritage was originally founded in 1989 as the Upland Historical Preservation Society by a group of citizens concerned with the destruction of Upland’s historic homes and buildings.
 The Society has formed historic districts; recognized on the Local and National Registers, brought the Mills Act to Upland, and provide educational materials and workshops to teach about historic preservation.
 For more information click here.